There Are So Many Cool New Rose Perfumes This Year — & Here Are The Best Ones

 But that's not all.
 As unisex perfumes become more prevalent — so much so that the Fragrance Foundation has created a "universal" category into its judging — rose is being incorporated into fragrances for both genders more than ever.
 And while most of us don't boast the discerning noses of Hennessy and Levy, there are certain things to sniff out to identify fragrances comprised of that famous flower.
 "Most of the time, fragrances are associated with memory," Levy says.
 "But if you can't identify rose that way, brands have made it much easier by sorting fragrances by florals, citrus, etc."

-But to properly draw forth the most out of your rose-blended aroma in your day-to-day wear, Hennessy says not to rub your fragrance, instead apply where "you want to be kissed," and pat it lightly it into the skin as to not disrupt the redolent chemistry.
+To properly draw forth the most out of your rose-blended aroma in your day-to-day wear, Hennessy says not to rub your fragrance, instead apply where "you want to be kissed," and pat it lightly it into the skin as to not disrupt the redolent chemistry.
 "Apply fragrance on skin for your partner, and on your clothes for the next day!" he jokes.